OSGeo/grass-addons/src/temporal/t.stac/README.md

 Results filtered to only those intersecting the geometry.

 **datetime –**
 Either a single datetime or datetime range used to filter results.
-You may express a single datetime using a datetime.datetime instance, a RFC 3339-compliant timestamp, or a simple date string (see below).
+Users may express a single datetime using a datetime.datetime instance, a RFC 3339-compliant timestamp, or a simple date string (see below).
 Instances of datetime.datetime may be either timezone aware or unaware.